Charles Howard Hinton: Influence

 Hinton was one of the many thinkers who circulated in Jorge Luis Borges's pantheon of writers.
 Hinton is mentioned in Borges' short stories "Tlön, Uqbar, Orbis Tertius", "There Are More Things" and "El milagro secreto" ("The Secret Miracle"):

 He judged A Vindication of Eternity to be less unsatisfactory, perhaps.
 The first volume documents the diverse eternities that mankind has invented, from Parmenides' static Being to Hinton's modifiable past; the second denies (with Francis Bradley) that all the events of the universe constitute a temporal series.

 Hinton influenced P. D. Ouspensky's thinking.
 Hinton’s works are mentioned in relation to many of the ideas Ouspensky presents in Tertium Organum.
 He also influenced the work of occultist Aleister Crowley, whose novel Moonchild mentions Hinton, though incorrectly by the name of his father, James Hinton.

 John Dewey cited Hinton's concept of the Unlearner in Art as Experience, chapter 3.
 The story Unlearner appears in actually "An Unfinished Communication", part of the second series of "Scientific Romances".
 (Dewey mistakenly gives an incorrect name for the story.)

-Hinton in fiction

-Hinton is the main character of Carlos Atanes's play Un genio olvidado (Un rato en la vida de Charles Howard Hinton) ("A Forgotten Genius (The Life and Time of Charles Howard Hinton)").
-The play premiered in Madrid during May 2015, and was published in May 2017.
+Spanish playwright Carlos Atanes wrote the comedy Un genio olvidado (Un rato en la vida de Charles Howard Hinton) ("A Forgotten Genius (A While in the Life of Charles Howard Hinton)"), a fictionalized play inspired by Hinton's life and centred on his stay in Yokohama in 1893.
+It premiered in Madrid at La Pensión de las Pulgas in July 2015.

-Hinton is mentioned several times in Alan Moore's historically-based graphic novel From Hell; his theories regarding the fourth dimension form the basis of the book's final chapter.
-His father, James Hinton, appears in chapters 4 and 10.